pseyfertinsecurelogin/LHCb/CONTRIBUTING.md

   They will then be propagated to `master` (if relevant also for Upgrade) by the applications managers.

 - Any changes specific to Upgrade should *only* got to `master`.
 When making a MR to `master`, please make it initially as WIP and add a comment when it is ready to be tested.
-The release manager will then tet it initially in one nightly slot and, if successful, remove the WIP for general testing
+The release manager will then test it initially in one nightly slot and, if successful, remove the WIP for general testing

 -  Things may be different for bug fixes to old and/or specific versions of applications, in which case it is probably best to discuss